tawjaw/RPS-Genetic-Algorithm/README.md

 higher the fitness of an individual the higher the chance of its selection to survive by nature.
-The process in which an evolutionary algorithm works is as follows: given a population of individuals, 1. evaluate the fitness of all individuals in the population, 2. select parents from the population to 3. generate the offspring of individuals using mutation and crossover, and finally 4. select from the new generated offspring the next population based on their fitness (survivor of the fittest)
+The process in which an evolutionary algorithm works is as follows: given a population of individuals:
+1. evaluate the fitness of all individuals in the population
+2. select parents from the population to
+3. generate the offspring of individuals using mutation and crossover, and finally
+4. select from the new generated offspring the next population based on their fitness (survivor of the fittest)
 ## Individual
 Every individual contains a set of RPS rules.
 These rules